publicissapient-france/hello-grpc/article/article.md

 In this article I'm not going to deep dive into stream related RPCs, but you can find detailed explanation [here](https://grpc.io/docs/guides/concepts/).

-## 2. Generate Java binding
+## 2. Generate Java bindings

-Once the service is defined, we need to generate the binding for the language of our choice.
+Once the service is defined, we need to generate the bindings for the language of our choice.
 Currently gRPC supports most of the main stream programming languages.
-In this project I decide to use the [gRPC Java](https://github.com/grpc/grpc-java) implementation and code my server app with Kotlin.
+In this project I decided to use the [gRPC Java](https://github.com/grpc/grpc-java) implementation and code my server app with Kotlin.

 Before jumping into the implementation, let's generate the binding manually to have a better idea of what is behind the scaffolding.